Eihusen Arena

 The Eihusen Arena is a 7,500-seat multi-purpose arena in Grand Island, Nebraska, USA and is owned by the City of Grand Island.
-Venuworks manages the facility as of January 2025.

 Opened in 2006 as part of the Heartland Events Center at Fonner Park, it hosts local sporting events and concerts.
+In 2024, the Grand Island City Council hired Venuworks to manage the Heartland Events Center.

-It was also home to the Indoor Football League's Nebraska Danger, which began play in 2011.
+Eihusen Arena was also home to the Indoor Football League's Nebraska Danger, which began play in 2011.

 The arena also serves as one of the concert venues for the Nebraska State Fair.

+The Heartland Events Center changed its name to BigIron Events Center on June 24, 2026.